dangminhduc/aws-solution-architecture-professional-note/README.md

   - You can import information about on-premises servers and applications, or you can perform a deeper discovery using AWS Discovery Agent or AWS Discovery Collector, an agentless approach for VMware environments.
 - Migration strategy
 ![migration strategy](https://github.com/user-attachments/assets/9d621ef4-aa9f-4b96-b85d-ab864eee9c76)
+- Discovery Agent can not send log to S3, only to Application Discovery Service.
+In Migration Hub, enable Data Exploration to query data in Athena.

 ## IoT
 - AWS IoT Core helps you connect devices to AWS Services and other devices, secure data interactions, and process and act upon device data.